Personalizing the U.S. Debt: What’s Your Share, Youngster?

 How I Removed Inflation from the Calculations

-Here are a few charts to show how I removed inflation from the picture.
-I calculated an inflation factor by comparing the historic value of $1 million with its September 30th value in each year.
-(There are a number of handy inflation calculators on the internet.
-I used the Minneapolis Fed’s.)
-Then I used that number to convert the historic U.S. debt numbers to September 30, 2023 dollars.
-Those debt numbers are very, very large.
-For ease of vision, I present them in billions of dollars in the right hand column.
+Here is a chart showing how I removed inflation from the picture.
+Using the Minneapolis Fed’s inflation calculator, I calculated inflation factors by comparing the value of $1 in the historic year with its 2024 value in each year.
+Then I used that number to convert the historic U.S. debt numbers to 2024 dollars.
+For ease of vision, I present them in billions of dollars in the right-hand column.

 TO NAVIGATE BACK TO THE HOME PAGE: TAP ON THE FANCY TITLE AT THE TOP OF THIS POST.
 CATEGORIES CAN BE FOUND THERE, ON THE RIGHT.